kedacore/http-add-on/docs/contributing.md

 In the root directory:

 - `mage All`: Builds all the binaries for local testing.
-- `mage deleteOperator [namespace]`: Deletes the installed add-on in the given `namespace` for the active K8S cluster.
+- `mage operator:deleterelease [namespace]`: Deletes the installed add-on in the given `namespace` for the active K8S cluster.
 - `mage dockerBuildAll <repository>`: Builds all the images for the `interceptor`, `scaler`, and `operator` modules for the specified `repository`.